 Soon after arriving at SickKids they met the medical team who would look after Rayyan and they learned that he would require five to six months of intensive chemotherapy and that he would need to be hospitalized for most, if not all, of that time.

-In fact, from December 1 until the beginning of April, Rayyan has only been able to spend three days at home.
+In fact, from December 1 until the beginning of April, Rayyan was only able to spend three days at home.
 For much of this time he has been quite ill from the treatment.
-Because his blood counts have been so low he’s been at risk of infection so he’s had to spend much of that time isolated, in his hospital room.
+Because his blood counts have been so low he was at risk of infection so he had to spend much of that time isolated, in his hospital room.

-Rayyan appreciates how the team explains everything about his disease and his treatment to him in language he can understand.
+Rayyan appreciated how the team explained everything about his disease and his treatment to him in language he could understand.
 His vocabulary is now peppered with terms with which he had been unfamiliar a few short months ago and he can easily explain neutrophils, neutropenia and platelets and the effects of chemotherapy on his leukemia.